+We are grateful to the St'át'imc Nation for allowing this monitoring to be conducted within their territory.
 We would like to thank St'át'imc Eco Resources (SER) staff for administrative support for this project, and BC Hydro for project funding.
-Ron James was the lead SER field technician in 2020, and Wes Payne, Kelsey Alec, Chris Bobb, Bailee Phillips, Mercedes Adolf, Doug Mitchell, and Avaleen Adolf also assisted with fieldwork.
+Ron James was the lead SER field technician in 2021, and Wes Payne, Kelsey Alec, Bailee Phillips, Doug Mitchell, Rebecca Riley, Ray Bob, Cliff Lesley, and Avaleen Adolf assisted with fieldwork.
 We would also like to thank Jeff Sneep and Chris Perrin for valuable project input.
-InStream Fisheries Research staff helped with project design, implementation, analysis, and synthesis, and Katrina Cook provided feedback on draft reports.
+InStream Fisheries Research staff helped with project design, implementation, analysis, and synthesis.